beginning of content

 How is mouth cancer treated?

-After treatment, you’ll still need regular check-ups and tests by specialists.
-Mouth cancer can come back so it is very important that you see your doctors regularly.
+After treatment, you’ll still need regular check-ups and tests with your doctors.
+Mouth cancer can come back, so it is important that you see your doctor regularly.

-After you have been treated for cancer, it is normal to feel afraid that your cancer will return.
-If you are struggling, it is important to seek support from your doctor, a therapist or other people who have been through cancer.
+After being treated for cancer, it is common to feel anxious that your cancer will return.
+It is also common for the diagnosis and treatment of cancer to impact your relationships.
+If you are struggling, seek support from your doctor, a therapist or other people who have been through cancer.

 Can mouth cancer be prevented?